 There are many different symptoms of hemorrhoids.
 They will change in severity based on the location, size, and condition of the hemorrhoid.

 Internal hemorrhoids are inside the rectum.
 You usually cannot see or feel internal hemorrhoids.
-However, heavy, bowel-movement straining will cause discomfort in those with internal hemorrhoids.
+However, heavy, bowel-movement straining will cause discomfort or pain in those with internal hemorrhoids.
 It’s also possible that those with internal hemorrhoids will experience some minor bleeding with their bowel movement.
 This is because internal hemorrhoids are usually damaged slightly with heavy straining causing them to rupture somewhat.
 This process is not usually dangerous, but it is always worth contacting your doctor whenever a bowel-movement is accompanied by bleeding just to confirm that you’re not dealing with something worse than hemorrhoids.

 External hemorrhoids can be felt and seen.
 Usually, external hemorrhoids are associated with itching or some other kind of irritation.
 Swelling around the anus is usually associated with external hemorrhoids as well.
 It is possible for internal bleeding to occur inside an external hemorrhoid, willing the lump with blood.
 These are called thrombosed hemorrhoids and are usually sensitive or painful to the touch.